 One of the basic requirements of the gear motor safety factor is to make the gear possible to have enough bearing capacity.
-At present, for the bearing capacity of the tooth surface, root and bonding, although there is a recognized (standard) calculation method, it is probably still difficult to perfectly complete the gear transmission design for the engineering and technical personnel who have little experience in this area, due to the fact that there are so many factors (commonly shown as coefficients or parameters) and some of them are contradictory as well as interacting.
+At present, for the bearing capacity of the tooth surface, root and bonding, although there is a recognized (standard) calculation method, it is probably still difficult to complete the gear transmission design for the engineering and technical personnel who have little experience in this area, due to the fact that there are so many factors (commonly shown as coefficients or parameters) and some of them are contradictory as well as interacting.
 In the calculation for the bearing capacity of the gear motor device, it is very important to choose the appropriate safety factor, because the excessive safety factor will increase the outer dimension and weight of the transmission device, finally increasing the manufacturing cost.
-While if the safety factor is too small, it may lead to unexpected failure and danger.
-An appropriate safety factor should be at a reasonable manufacturing cost, which enables the device to meet given reliability requirements.
+If the safety factor is too small, it may lead to unexpected failure and danger.
+An appropriate safety factor should be at a reasonable manufacturing cost and meet given reliability requirements.

 Minimum safety factor for gear contact and bending fatigue strength: